FatCat Records: 2010s

-In 2012, the project of Meghan Remy, U.S Girls released FatCat debut LP Gem and later signed to 4AD to release her second album Half Free.
+In 2012, the project of Meghan Remy, U.S. Girls, released her FatCat debut LP Gem and later signed to 4AD to release her second album Half Free.

 2013 saw TRAAMS release their debut FatCat release.
 In the same year TRAAMS released their debut LP Grin and their follow-up LP Modern Dancing was released in 2015.

-In 2014 The Twilight Sad released their fourth studio album Nobody Wants To Be Here & Nobody Wants to Leave to critical acclaim and a 10/10 review from Drowned In Sound.
+In 2014 the Twilight Sad released their fourth studio album Nobody Wants to Be Here and Nobody Wants to Leave to critical acclaim and a 10/10 review from Drowned in Sound.

 In 2015, Scottish composer and musician C Duncan released his debut album Architect which was later nominated for the Mercury Prize.

 In 2016, FatCat signed Tall Ships.
 Numerous complications after the release of their debut album caused a three-year hiatus.
-The band returned with their second album Impressions in 2017 and marked a move away from a math-rock sound and towards a more alternative-rock sound.
+The band returned with their second album Impressions in 2017 and marked a move away from a math rock sound and towards a more alternative rock sound.
 Also in 2016, Honeyblood released their second album Babes Never Die and C Duncan also released his second album The Midnight Sun, both to critical acclaim.

-Also in 2016, 130171 released albums by a new roster of artists including Resina, Ian William Craig and Dmitry Evgrafov.
-Ian William Craig's album Centres was released to critical acclaim and placements on numerous critics end of year lists including Mojo, NY Times and Rolling Stone.
+Also in 2016, FatCat sublabel 130171 released albums by a new roster of artists including Resina, Ian William Craig and Dmitry Evgrafov.
+Ian William Craig's album Centres was released to critical acclaim and placements on numerous critics end of year lists including Mojo, The New York Times and Rolling Stone.